Ibrahim Aliyev

-Ibrahim Aliyev (İbrahim Əliyev; born 17 July 1999) is an Azerbaijani footballer who plays as a striker for MOIK in the Azerbaijan First Division.
+Ibrahim Aliyev (İbrahim Əliyev; born 17 July 1999) is an Azerbaijani footballer who plays as a striker for Shafa FK in the Azerbaijan First League.

 Club career

 On 5 November 2016, Aliyev made his debut in the Azerbaijan Premier League for Neftçi Baku match against Keşla.

+On 17 January 2026, Azerbaijan First League club Shafa signed a 5+1-year contract with Aliyev.